In 2012, Warren Buffett appeared on CNBC’s Squawk Box with host Becky Quick.

 They’re illiquid investments.
 You can’t sell these notes or your equity.
 If you opt for a fund, you can redeem them on their schedule.
 The lack of liquidity means you shouldn’t treat these like a short term investment.
 Heck, you can’t even take a penalty to get your money.

 Finally, they’re new.
 When peer to peer lending like Prosper and Lending Club first started, everyone loved them.
 Then there were the defaults.
 The various other pitfalls.
 Real estate itself is not new, so chances are any problems we face will be relatively new ones, but these platforms are.
 Some have done hundreds of millions in deals.
 Others haven’t – so do your due diligence on the platform as much as you would on any investment.

-But I can't think of a better way to get into real estate investing.
-Can you?
+Even with these caveats, I can’t think of a better way to get into real estate investing given the sizing.